-Why do I get a migraine and see halos when looking at bright lights?Eye & LASIK Neurology
+Why do I get a migraine and see halos when looking at bright lights?Eye Health Neurology Headaches

 My bf has been having migraines, and seeing halos and spots when looking at bright lights.
 This has been going on for 2 years.